 While many are getting excited about the concept of being able to fully immerse themselves within their gaming consoles, the medical industry is exploring the idea of using VR for medical training and even within the operating theatre.
 Philips recently announced a new breakthrough Augmented Reality spine surgery navigation technology, so it’s not hard to imagine doctors soon being able to “see through” their patients with reconstructed CT scans, with the combination of this and products like Microsoft’s HoloLens, which has also been tried out by some surgeons.

-To me, this is where tech truly starts to get exciting.
+To me, and others working in a medical branding agency environment, this is where tech truly starts to get exciting.
 Whilst it’s considered cool to own the latest bit of tech, it’s incredible to see how these advances can help improve medical treatment and quality of life.
 From helping the blind to see, to allowing an amputee shake a hand with a bionic arm featuring a drone – seriously, this is a thing – wearables are definitely something to get excited about.